 Level 16, 150 Lonsdale Street, Melbourne, Victoria 3003

 Consultation on the RIS and draft regulations will be the final opportunity for stakeholders and members of the public to comment on the new regulations before they are finalised.
-It is anticipated that the new regulations will come into operation in 2021 subject to considerations regarding coronavirus (COVID-19) impacts and feedback from industry.
+It is anticipated that the new regulations will come into operation by the end of 2021 subject subject to considerations regarding coronavirus (COVID-19) impacts and feedback from industry.

 The Department of Environment, Land, Water and Planning (DELWP) is committed to protecting personal information provided by you in accordance with the principles of the Victorian privacy laws.
 The Continuing Professional Development Team at DELWP will collect your personal information (email address and postcode) through this form for the purposes of better understanding your views on the development of a Continual Professional Development (CPD) framework for building and plumbing practitioners in Victoria.
 The information you provide may be used in the publication of government documents, including the Regulatory Impact Statement or further CPD project development reports or publications.
 This information will be de-identified and we will not be released or disclose your personal information without your consent, except where required to do so by law.
 If you do not wish to provide your personal information we will not be able to add you to our mailing list or identify your submission if you wish to access it, make a correction or require technical support.
 You may contact us to request access to your personal information, or for other concerns regarding the privacy of your personal information at firstname.lastname@example.org.